aucad/aml-networks/readme.md

 The runtime estimates are for 8-core 32 GB RAM Linux machine.
 Actual time may vary.

-#### 1️⃣ Limited model queries ~24h
+#### 1. Limited model queries

 ```
 make query
 ```

-This experiment uses full cross-validation holdout set and repeats experiments using different model query limits.
+(~24h) This experiment uses full cross-validation holdout set and repeats experiments using different model query limits.
 By default, it runs attacks with limits 2, 5, and default iterations.

-#### 2️⃣ Random sampling of limited input ~90 min
+#### 2. Limited sampled input

 ```
 make sample
 ```

-Perform experiments on limited input size, by randomly sampling records of the holdout set.
+(~90 min) Perform experiments on limited input size, by randomly sampling records of the holdout set.
-By default, the sample size $n$=50 and sampling is repeated 3 times.
-The result is reported as average of $n$ runs.
+By default, the sample size `n`=50 and sampling is repeated 3 times.
+The result is reported as average of `n` runs.
-Model query limit is the attack's default.
+Model query limit is the attack's default query limit.

-#### 3️⃣️ Plot results < 1 min
+#### 3. Plot results

 ```
 make plots
 ```

-Plot results of the two previous experiments.
+(< 1 min) Plot results of the two previous experiments.
 The plot data source is the `output` directory.

 ## Run Custom Experiments